cache-sim/cache-sim/analysis.md

 ![P2: Varying block size](./images/varying-blocksize-P2.png)

+##### Analysis:

 In P2, inside the k for loop, one value of A is accessed and an entire row of B and C is accessed.
-Two accomadate two rows of B and C, the cache needs to atleast a block size of 32.
+To accomadate two rows of B and C inside the cache, the cache needs to atleast have a block size of 32.
 Hence till 32, LRU, SRRIP and PLRU have a drastic increase and NRU and LFU have a steady increase.
-Also, hit ratio almost saturates after block size 32 in SRRIP, LRU and PLRU for the same reason.
+And, hit ratio almost saturates after block size 32 in SRRIP, LRU and PLRU for the same reason.

 NRU and LFU perform poorer from SRRIP and LRU due to poor choice of cache line for eviction.
 Thus hit ratio is below 90 for block size 32 and 64.
-But for block size 128, the cache is big enough to hold so many values of matrix that the effect of cache replacement policy will not be as significant.
+But for block size 128, the cache is big enough to hold so many values of the matrix that irrespective of the replacement policy, the hit ratio will be high for all policies.
 Hence we see a sudden increase in hit ratio for NRU and LFU (also PLRU) with block size 128.

 ![P3: Varying block size](./images/varying-blocksize-P3.png)

+##### Analysis:

 We have analysed P3 with tile size 4.
+P3 has high temporal locality but is also affected by thrashing in relatively small caches.
+The hit ratio for P3 is majorly defined by how much these two factors contribute.

+For all replacement policies, there is a steady increase of hit ratio till block size 64 since thrashing keeps reducing as the cache size increases.
+LRU and SRRIP have a drastic increase in hit ratio for block size 128.
+With this block size, a single cache line can hold 16 double values.
+So a single set (4 way set associative) can hold upto 4 consecutive tiles of a matrix.
+With replacement policies like LRU and SRRIP, this results in drastic increase in hit ratio.

-Overall Analysis:
+#### Overall Analysis:

-P2 has more temporal locality than P1.
+- P2 has more temporal locality than P1.
 Hence, the hit ratio for all replacement policies is better for P2 than P1.

-P3 has more temporal locality than P1.
+- P3 has more temporal locality than P1.
 Hence, the hit ratio for all replacement policies with block size  less than 16 is better for P3 than P2.
 But this trend stops after block size 16.
 This could be because of thrashing in P3, which negates it's high temporal locality and hence a lesser hit ratio.

 ### Impact of Number of Sets